-Cisco Identity Services Engine (ISE), a security component of the Cisco Borderless Network architecture, provides visibility and control into who and what is connected to the network.
-Cisco ISE allows organizations to embrace the rapidly changing business environment of mobility, virtualization, and collaboration while enforcing compliance, maintaining data integrity and confidentiality, and establishing a consistent global access policy.
-Cisco ISE allows businesses to gain complete control over the access points into their networks.
+Cisco TrustSec, the security component of the Cisco Borderless Network architecture, provides visibility and control into who and what is connected to the network.
+Cisco TrustSec allows organizations to embrace the rapidly changing business environment of mobility, virtualization, and collaboration while enforcing compliance, maintaining data integrity and confidentiality, and establishing a consistent global access policy.
+Cisco TrustSec allows businesses to gain complete control over the access points into their networks.
 This includes all wired, wireless, and VPN network entry points.

-Cisco ISE ensures that you know what devices and users are on your network, and that those devices and users comply with your security policies via the following components:
+Cisco TrustSec ensures that you know what devices and users are on your network, and that those devices and users comply with your security policies via the following components:

-• Cisco Identity Services Engine-A next-generation policy manager that delivers authentication, authorization, and accounting (AAA); posture; profiling; and guest management services on a single platform.
+• Cisco Identity Services Engine (ISE)-The Cisco ISE is a next-generation policy manager that delivers authentication, authorization, and accounting (AAA); posture; profiling; and guest management services on a single platform.
 The Cisco ISE automatically discovers and classifies endpoints, provides the right level of access based on identity, and provides the ability to enforce endpoint compliance by checking a device's posture.
 The Cisco ISE also provides advanced authorization and enforcement capabilities, including Security Group Access (SGA) through the use of security group tags (SGTs) and security group access control lists (ACLs).
 Administrators can centrally create and manage access control policies for users and endpoints in a consistent fashion, and gain end-to-end visibility into everything that is connected to the network.

-- Cisco ISE Identity on Cisco Networking Infrastructure-Identity-based networking services on the Cisco routing, switching, and wireless infrastructure provides the ability to authenticate users and devices via features such as 802.1x, MAC authentication bypass, and web authentication.
-In addition, this same infrastructure is what enforces the appropriate access into parts of the network via VLANs, downloadable or named ACLs and security group ACLs. - Client-Cisco Anyconnect is a software client that enables you to deploy a single 802.1x authentication framework to access wired and wireless networks while the Cisco NAC agent delivers endpoint posture information.
-The Cisco ISE architecture also supports native O/S supplicants.
+- Cisco TrustSec Identity on Cisco Networking Infrastructure-Identity-based networking services on the Cisco routing, switching and wireless infrastructure provides the ability to authenticate users and devices via features such as 802.1x, MAC authentication bypass (MAB), and Web Authentication.
+In addition, this same infrastructure enforces the appropriate access into parts of the network via VLANs, downloadable or named ACLs, and security group ACLs. - Client-Cisco AnyConnect VPN Client is a software client that enables you to deploy a single 802.1x authentication framework to access wired and wireless networks while the Cisco NAC agent delivers endpoint posture information.
+The Cisco TrustSec architecture also supports native OS supplicants.

-The Cisco Identity Services Engine solution offers the following benefits:
+The Cisco TrustSec solution offers the following benefits: